 Contrary to what’s become known as a “hard-boiled egg”, never boil eggs for any length of time.
 Boiling affects the protein in the egg white and makes the white rubbery.
 For the perfect hard-cooked egg:

-- COVER pan.
-Let eggs STAND in hot water for 20 minutes.
+- Let eggs stand in the hot water for 20 minutes.

 Fit Tip: To test an egg for freshness, see if it’ll float in water.
 The older egg will be more buoyant due to the larger air cell.
 It is still safe to eat unless it has an unpleasant smell when you crack open the shell.